rayshobby/ESPToy/README.md

 ESPToy
 ======

-ESPToy is an Arduino-compatible gadget for the ESP8266 WiFi module
+ESPToy is an open-source development board for the ESP8266 WiFi module